With better beaches than Greece (dare we say?), plus way lower prices, you’ll be wanting to vacation in Albania instead.

 The mainland beaches on Ksamil are surrounded by a couple of islands that are close enough for you to swim to if you’re a strong swimmer, but we’re more of a fan of biking there.

-Yep, from the Bora Bora beach, you can rent a sea bicycle and just bike over to the pair of islands right next to the mainland.
+Yep, you can bike to these islands.
+From the Bora Bora beach, you can rent a sea bicycle and just bike over to the pair of islands right next to the mainland.
 You can also rent a paddle boat if you’d like.
 You’ll pay for your time with anywhere from a 15 minute rental to an hour rental (around $10 to $30 depending on how much time you want).
 Also, can you resist checking out a beach called “Bora Bora”?

 Visit The Rugged Ruins Of Butrint